bitsteller/cells2flows/doc/setup.md

 *Warning*: Be aware that when you run the process from the beginning all previously calculated data will be deleted from the database.

+# Run tests
+To run unit tests on the the util.py module:

+		python -m unittest test_util

+After run_experiments.py has finished with all steps, you can verify the (intermediate) results in the database.
+To run fast tests (some test only check a random sample of the data) use

+	python -m unittest test_db_integrity_fast

+To check all data you can additionally run the slow tests (this can take several hours depending on the amout of data):

+	python -m unittest test_db_integrity_slow

 # DB Structure and Tables

 ## Input tables: